Skip to footer content

 1. Understanding IMAP Client

 IMAP is a widely used protocol for accessing and managing email messages stored on a remote mail server.
-Unlike the older POP3 protocol, which downloads emails to a local email client and removes them from the email server afterward, IMAP servers allow users to view the first message, and organize, and manipulate emails directly on the server.
+Unlike the older POP3 protocol, which downloads emails to a local email client and removes them from the email server afterward, IMAP servers allow users to view, organize, and manipulate emails directly on the server.
 This enables synchronization of email across multiple devices and provides a more flexible approach to email management.

 2. Key Features of IMAP